radiantearth/stac-api-spec/CONTRIBUTING.md

 - **Merge dev to master**: As there is no 'build' process, since the specification *is* the markdown files in the github repository, the key step in a release is to merge the `dev` branch into `master`, as `master` is the current stable state of the spec.
-- **Check Online API Docs**: Check to make sure the online API docs reflect the release at <https://stacspec.org/STAC-api.html> and <https://stacspec.org/STAC-ext-api.html> (this step may go away once we are confident this works well, as this publishing is in flux)
+- **Check Online API Docs**: Check to make sure the online API docs reflect the release at <https://api.stacspec.org/> (this step may go away once we are confident this works well, as this publishing is in flux)
 - **Release on Github**: The final step to create the release is to add a new 'release' on
-<https://github.com/radiantearth/stac-spec/releases>.
+<https://github.com/radiantearth/stac-api-spec/releases>.
 This should use a tag like the others, with a 'v' prefix and then the
 release number, like v0.5.2.
 The changelog should be copied over to be the release notes, and then also include a link to the full milestone of everything closed in the issue tracker.
 - **Promote the release**: A blog post and tweet should be composed and sent out, and then inform those in the gitter channel